-Info on the grant can be found here:
+Info on the grant and on how to register can be found on our website.

 Usually one might think of an international event to be located at some place one has to travel to – which can be a huge effort not everyone is able to take.
 Therefore, we are particularly proud of the IAPS School Day concept which was established in 2015 during the UN International Year of Light.
 It’s both local and international!

 On the 10th of November, the World Science Day for Peace and Development, all our members perform locally at their universities or in schools a project day for high school students under a common topic.
 The topic for this year is “Acoustics”.
 One of the goals with this international event is to make more pupils interested in physics.
 To sum up, the School Day can be run locally, but it can still be internationally connected e.g. via video calls between committees.